MiteshShah/miteshshah.github.io/_posts/linux/Ubuntu/2015-06-15-things-to-do-after-installing-ubuntu-desktop.markdown

   * Attempt data rescue from lost partitions
 {% highlight bash %}
 [mitesh@Matrix ~]$ sudo apt-get install -y gparted
 {% endhighlight %}

+#### Install Caffeine

+* Caffeine is a tiny program that puts an icon in the right side of your menu bar.
+* Click it to prevent your Ubuntu from automatically going to sleep, dimming the screen or starting screen savers.
+* Click it again to go back.
+* Right-click the icon to show the menu.

+{% highlight bash %}
+[mitesh@Matrix ~]$ sudo add-apt-repository ppa:caffeine-developers/ppa
+[mitesh@Matrix ~]$ sudo apt-get update && sudo apt-get install caffeine
+{% endhighlight %}

 ### Automate Above Install Steps